benir-o/java-advanced-topics/README.md

-# Java Essentials: Exceptions, Collections, and Lambda Expressions
+# Java Essentials: Exceptions, Collections, Lambda Expressions and Streams

 ## Introduction
-This document provides an overview of three essential concepts in Java: **Exceptions**, **Collections**, and **Lambda Expressions**.
+This document provides an overview of three essential concepts in Java: **Exceptions**, **Collections**, **Lambda Expressions**, **Streams**.
 Understanding these topics is crucial for writing robust, efficient, and modern Java applications.
-As I complete the course, I will provide updates on concurrency and mutlithreading, as well as streams and the executive framework.
-Feel free to suggest any additions on these topics.
+As I complete the course, I will provide updates on the Java Streams API, as well as Concurrency and Multithreading.
+This readMe provides an overview of the concepts which have been comprehensively discussed within the files that I have uploaded.

+Feel free to bring suggestions and submit a Pull Request!
+Happy coding.

 - **Exceptions** help in handling runtime errors and improving application stability.
 - **Collections** offer powerful data structures for managing and manipulating data.